 Here are top ten changes you can make to your site that could increase the level of cycling and reduce congestion in your car parks.

 Cyclists need secure cycle parking to store their bikes.
-There are a number of options available and the London Borough of Hackney has produced guidance on installation of parking.
+There are a number of options available and section 10 of our Cycle Design Guidance covers guidance to workplaces on the installation of cycle parking.

 Remember to engage with any cyclists currently employed at your site to help inform your decisions.